 MySuper products have only been operating for eight years, so when considering performance it's important to remember that super is a much longer-term proposition.
-Since the introduction of compulsory super in 1992, the median growth fund has returned 8% p.a.
-The annual CPI increase over the same period is 2.5%, giving a real return of 5.5% p.a. - well above the typical 3.5% target.
-Even looking at the past 20 years, which includes four major share market downturns - the 'tech wreck' in 2002-2003, the GFC in 2007-2009, COVID-19 in 2020 and the first half of 2022 driven by high inflation and rising interest rates to combat it - super funds have returned 7.3% p.a., which is still comfortably ahead of the typical objective.
+Since the introduction of compulsory super in July 1992, the median growth fund has returned 7.8% p.a.
+The annual CPI increase over the same period is 2.6%, giving a real return of 5.2% p.a. - well above the typical 3.5% target.
+Even looking at the past 20 years, which includes four major share market downturns - the 'tech wreck' in 2002-2003, the GFC in 2007-2009, COVID-19 in 2020 and the high inflation and rising interest rates in 2022 - super funds have returned 7.5 % p.a., which is still comfortably ahead of the typical objective.